 Most of these activities won’t cost a cent and have many benefits of fun, grounding and surely lots of laughter by the time the fun is done.
 Your children will be calmer and more relaxed if you do it often.

 Remember that when school is around the corner again, it comes with new teachers, new classes and possibly a new school which will create a new stress for them.
 Continue with the grounding activities to help them come back to a peaceful state of mind.
 And make sure you’re close by to catch the conversations that will happen when they are happy and peaceful and inside their young minds.
 The best conversations happen then, not when we are trying to pull information out of them on the ride home after a long day at school.

 If time-outs and grounding for bad behavior happen at your house, the ”grounding” activities are a good replacement to help children “pull themselves back together again.”
 You won’t have to discipline as often.
 Do them the favor, as well as yourself.
 Happy Grounding!
 Get dirty and enjoy!

-Katherine A. Rayne is a preschool teacher, writer, blogger and author of Back To Being A Woman (Without Changing The Man), a book to inspire and build strong relationships with everyone in our lives, including with ourselves.
-You can find puzzle-pieces of inspiration on her blog when visiting her website: www.BackToBeingAWoman.com.
+Katherine A. Rayne is a preschool teacher, writer, blogger and author.
+Find her blog when visiting her website: www.BackToBeingAWoman.com.
 Like and join her Facebook Community: www.facebook.com/BackToBeingAWoman .
-Follow her Daily Challenge Tweets at https://twitter.com/BeingAWoman .
-Her book is for sale on Amazon.com in paperback or ebook form.
-Besides her son and daughter, Katherine also has a seven year old Papillion named Muffin who is the warm and fuzzy of their home.
+Her books are on Amazon.com.
+Besides her son and daughter, Katherine also has a little Papillion named Muffin who is the warm and fuzzy of their home.
 Read a bit about my published books here.